cdktf/cdktf-provider-google/docs/bigtableGcPolicy.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.35.0/docs/resources/bigtable_gc_policy#id BigtableGcPolicy#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.36.0/docs/resources/bigtable_gc_policy#id BigtableGcPolicy#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `ignore_warnings`<sup>Optional</sup> <a name="ignore_warnings" id="@cdktf/provider-google.bigtableGcPolicy.BigtableGcPolicy.Initializer.parameter.ignoreWarnings"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Allows ignoring warnings when updating the GC policy.

+This can be used
+to increase the gc policy on replicated clusters.
+Doing this may make clusters be inconsistent for a longer period of time, before using this make sure you understand the risks listed at https://cloud.google.com/bigtable/docs/garbage-collection#increasing

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.36.0/docs/resources/bigtable_gc_policy#ignore_warnings BigtableGcPolicy#ignore_warnings}

 ---